Bira/octopus-carnival/_posts/2023-02-01-iron-circle.md

 out they would neatly slot into each other's plans.

-It was pointed out to me that the Shadow Court could be seen as embodying several unfortunate anti-semitic tropes.
+It was pointed out to me that the Shadow Court could be seen as embodying several unfortunate antisemitic tropes.
 One way to avoid that would be to not make them a spy ring working for the Iron Circle from the start, to have a more diverse membership than just tieflings, and to completely remove all the text about their recruiting practices.